theseanco/Novel-Address-Book/README.md

 ## Using the app

-This app can be used at ADD URL ONCE DEPLOYED
+This app can be used [here](https://gallant-feynman-e624fd.netlify.com/).

 The database can be viewed [here](https://novel-address-book-backend.herokuapp.com/addresses).